- Hike near an active volcano at Rincon de la Vieja

 Road trip time!
 This four-hour drive takes you west back into Guanacaste, past volcanic mountain ranges, flatlands, and villages as you head toward Costa Rica's Pacific coast.
 Stop for a bite and enjoy a traditional lunch or perhaps a batido (fresh fruit smoothie).
 As the dry plains and tropical dry forests slowly give way to azure seas, you’ll arrive at your destination—the Gulf of Papagayo, where you check into your hotel.

 You can spend the remainder of the day relaxing on the tranquil beach.
 Perhaps enjoy a beer at one of the local beach bars.
 Maybe kayak around the bay.
+Read more about the best things to do on the Gulf of Papagayo.

 Day 8: Beach Day and Sunset Catamaran Sail